mongodb/specifications/source/crud/bulk-write.md

 batch-splitting to standardize implementations across drivers and simplify batch-splitting testing.

 ## **Changelog**

+- 2024-09-30: Define more options for modeling summary vs. verbose results.

 - 2024-09-25: Add `collation` field to `update` document and clarify usage of `updateMods`.